practicalli/clojure/continuous-integration/circle-ci/random-clojure-function.md

 ## Add CircleCI configuration

-Adding Circle CIl (or another CI service) early in the project maximizes the benefit gained from continuous integration.
-CircleCI should be connected as soon as unit or generative tests are added to the project.
+Adding CircleCI early in the project development cycle ensures testing from the saved source code is successful and testing is consistently repeatable.

 Create a new file called `.circleci/config.yml` in the root of the project.